 Inflation is an important indicator for designing macroeconomic policies.
 Also, it is closely related to our daily life, that is, we citizens can sense the increase of index prices.
 Inflation adds uncertainty to our future purchasing power and makes the market inefficient.
 Both companies and individuals find it difficult to make long-term budget or planning.
 High inflation can reallocate purchasing power, both nationally and internationally.
 Many costs can occur with unpredictable inflation, well-accepted costs including cost-pushing, hoarding, social unset and revolts, allocative inefficiencies, shoe leather costs and so on.

-Noticing the large impact of inflation on many economic fields, many scholars have tried to predict inflation via different models since the lastfew decades.
+Noticing the large impact of inflation on many economic fields, many scholars have tried to predict inflation via different models since the last a few decades.
 There are numerous techniques available to analyze financial time series data, but those linear models have inherent restrictions.
-With the development of machine learning, it is possible to use forecast properties of non-linear models in finance.
+With the development of machine learning, it is possible to use derived algorithms to forecast properties of non-linear models in finance.
 These models are capable of handling non-linear relationship, random sequences and optimization.
-However, only few of them are concerned with inflation forecasting and the benchmarks I’ve found are from the USA and India. is
+However, only few of them are concerned with inflation forecasting and the benchmarks I’ve found are from the USA and India.
+Therefore, doing researches on this topic via machine learning is of great value.

 Literature review